-- Achieved 96% completion rate - Placed 86% of trainees - Attained an average placement wage of \$14 per hour for new workers - Enabled a \$3.85 per hour increase for incumbent workers presenting as this industry grows.
+- Achieved 96% completion rate - Placed 86% of trainees - Attained an average placement wage of \$14 per hour for new workers - Enabled a \$3.85 per hour increase for incumbent workers

+In addition to the three regional sectors, LWDB is focusing on the emerging Film and Media sector to assist Fulton County citizens to connect to the many opportunities presenting as this industry grows.
 Working with Unions, government agencies and private providers, training, employment, internship and exploration opportunities are being developed.
 FSWPES is leading a region-wide project to host the first Film and Technology Career Expo for Youth in the Fall of 2016.
 This expo will bring together employers, providers, industry professionals and workforce partners to expose youth to the industry.